Siphonia:

 The Wharton Sea

-The Wharton Sea is tropical--but not tropical as we pre-catastrophe cultures understand it.
+The Wharton Sea is in the torrid zone--but we pre-catastrophe cultures don't know what torrid means.
 Scorching heat!
-The dense air in this deep basin makes it a heat-trap.
+The dense air and tropical sun in this deep basin makes it a heat-trap.
 Heavy evaporation, 100% humidity.
 Contemporary humans would find it an uninhabitable steambath.
 But Culture abhors a vacuum just as much as Nature does, so expect giant intelligent parrots to build villages in the crowns of Wharton's rainforests.
-They'll trade with the big-brained Amazonian otters that dominate sea-trade all over the low basins.
+They'll trade with the big-brained Amazonian otters that dominate sea-trade all over Siphonia's abysses.

 The climate?
 Constant hurricanes!
 They're less frequent in winter--that is, about like our worst hurricane seasons.
-Summers are just storm after storm.
+Summers are just storm, sun, storm, sun.
 Rainfall on the islands and along the coasts must be measured in meters--ten to twenty meters, in places.
+Wharton's windspeeds are lower than our hurricanes, rarely over 100 kph, but remember the air's denser; they pack nearly as much punch as Terran hurricanes, and they're relentless.
+Folks build their huts light and flexible.
+Or dig caves.
+Anything else, the roof rips off.

 Rainforest covers the slopes of the Ninety Range, Java, Brokenia, Cape Wallaby and the Cuvier and Exmouth Plateaus, even the edge of the Australian Plateau--which is a cool, high forest, sparse and scrawny, but forest where in our world the Great Western Desert once sprawled.